-The people are most likely to use cannabis, and more specifically, CBD for its medical and wellness benefits.
-They consumer cannabis and/or CBD daily by themselves.
+These people are most likely to use cannabis, and more specifically, CBD for its medical and wellness benefits.
+They consume cannabis and/or CBD daily by themselves.

 This buyer persona is made up of cannabis consumers across the adult age range, often women, who use cannabis and CBD products mainly for pain management, anxiety reduction, and sleep quality.

 They overwhelmingly embrace CBD products and tend to prefer solid edibles.